novayo/LeetCode/0191_Number_of_1_Bits/README.md

 * Memory Usage: 16.3 MB, less than 14.79% of Python3 online submissions for Number of 1 Bits.

 > divide and conquer

+---

+try_3.py: O(32) O(1)

+* Runtime: 38 ms, faster than 65.30% of Python3 online submissions for Number of 1 Bits.
+* Memory Usage: 16.2 MB, less than 54.97% of Python3 online submissions for Number of 1 Bits.

+> bit manipulation